-While Loop 9 has been identified in transportation planning efforts for a number of years, changes in demographics; traffic growth and forecast; and potential to connect to other major facilities has driven the need to re-evaluate the overall concept of the facility.
+Loop 9 has been identified in transportation planning efforts for a number of years, but changes in demographics; traffic growth and forecasts; and the potential to connect to other major facilities have driven the need to re-evaluate the overall concept of the facility.
 Between 2006 and 2011, TxDOT developed schematic plans and evaluated potential natural, cultural, and socio-economic impacts for the Loop 9 Southeast project.
 The proposed project was evaluated as a 6-lane new location controlled access tollway with intermittent access roads between US 287 and I-20 within a 450- to 600-foot corridor depending on interchange location.

 Visit this website to get project updates and view study maps and reports.